luisgbyte/nlw5-node/README.md

 - Run `yarn typeorm migration: run` to create the database tables.
 - Finally, run `yarn dev` to start the application.

-After that, the application must be available at `localhost: 3333`;
+After that, the application must be available at `http://localhost:3333`;